- Describe how psychological disorders are defined, as well as the inherent difficulties in doing so

 Think It Over

-- Identify a behavior that is considered unusual or abnormal in your own culture that would be considered normal and expected in another culture.
+2. Identify a behavior that is considered unusual or abnormal in your own culture; however, it would be considered normal and expected in another culture.